khoj-ai/khoj/Readme.md

 ### 3. Configure

 1. Enable content types and point to files to search in the First Run Screen that pops up on app start
-2. Click configure and wait.
-The app will load ML model, generates embeddings and expose the search API
+2. Click `Configure` and wait.
+The app will download ML models and index the content for search

 ## Use